 Projecting Light in a Time of Darkness: An Original Art Installation

-Emanu-El is thrilled to promote an innovative art project by multimedia storyteller and Emanu-El member, Ben Wood, to light up our beloved building during Chanukah.
-UPDATE: This project has been extended through the end of December.
-This large-scale light installation will re-animate our history, by interweaving holiday and historical images.
+Emanu-El is thrilled to re-animate an innovative art project by multimedia storyteller and Emanu-El member, Ben Wood, to light up our beloved building during Chanukah.
+The installation will be on view from November 28-December 6, 6:00 pm – 9:00 pm nightly.
+This large-scale light installation celebrates our history, by interweaving holiday and historical images.
 You are invited to drive or stroll past our building on Arguello, after sundown, to celebrate and bask in the miracle of the Festival of Lights!
 A special thank you to Judi Leff for lending her expertise and research to make this historic project possible.

 About Ben Wood